Publications Obstetrics and Gynecology

 Revised edition.

-Updated and revised edition of this valuable pictorial history of the subject.
-Now virtually out of print.
-We have circa 10 copies bound in quarter leather that we will sell at the list price while supplies last.
+Updated and revised edition of this valuable pictorial history of the subject..
 Learn more »

 Buy Now »